Dubai said to rank first globally in attracting FDI for AI, with the most coming from Europe and the United States

 “Disruptive technologies like AI, blockchain, internet of things (IoT) boost the productive capacity of countries and also the global GDP.
 To maximize its benefits, countries need to integrate new avenues that will drive more investments in these solutions,” he added.

-At AIM, experts will highlight strategies and mechanisms for enhancing tech solutions to draw FDIs, in addition to highlighting internal and external incentives that encourage companies to adopt these solutions.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+At AIM, experts will highlight strategies and mechanisms for enhancing tech solutions to draw FDIs, in addition to highlighting internal and external incentives that encourage companies to adopt these solutions.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.